 A separating faculty or staff member may have lump sum access to the total TIAA-CREF and/or Fidelity Investments accumulation if (1) the TIAA retirement annuity accumulation resulting from contracts established through service with the University of Nebraska or other nonprofit educational institution(s) is \$2,000 or less (\$2,000 is the level established by TIAA-CREF.
-University policy will be amended if modifications are made by TIAA.) and (2) the total TIAA-CREF retirement accumulation balance from premiums attributable to service with the University of Nebraska is \$10,000 or less.
+University policy will be amended if modifications are made by TIAA.) and (2) the total TIAA-CREF retirement accumulation balance or the total Fidelity Investments retirement accumulation balance from premiums attributable to service with the University of Nebraska is \$10,000 or less.